Bio

 Date: September 2022 - October 2022

-Photographs by Evan Jenkins and Edu Ortega
+Photographs © Evan Jenkins and Edu Ortega

 Project A.A.A. consisted of two exhibitions in Chicago and São Paulo.
 Art and Architecture Atlas of Brazil was designed in partnership with the gallery Gomide & Co for the 2019 edition of Expo Chicago.
 The team, comprised of Sol Camacho and I, was responsible for co-curating the exhibition and designing the booth.
 Antologia de Arte e Arquitetura was presented at Fortes d'Aloia & Gabriel in 2020 and was the result of a partnership between FdAG, Gomide & Co and RADDAR.
 Within a large team of members from both galleries and the office, I helped with selecting works and contacting artists and designing the exhibition space with Giovanna Tozzi.